-I find that we can achieve your goals and answer your questions with a single one-hour (sixty minute) consultation and a follow up email.
+I find that we can achieve your goals and answer your questions with a single one-hour (sixty minute) consultation.

-I charge $150 (US Dollars) for a single, sixty minute phone or online consultation.
-This professional fee covers the 60 minute consultation, the time it takes for me to review your medical intake submission, and preparation of a follow up email.
+I charge $150 (US Dollars) for a single, sixty minute online consultation.
+This professional fee covers the 60 minute consultation and the time it takes for me to review your medical intake submission.

 How to Set Up a Phone of Online Consultation